wayinone/wayinone.github.io/_posts/2017-06-04-services-CBIC.markdown

 title: Toward the Maximum Compression Rate
 description: |
 ---
-  We developed a lossless image compression algorithm that have analytic guarantee.
+  We developed a lossless image compression algorithm that has analytic guarantee.
 When context size is getting bigger, our algorithm reaches the optimal compression rate a.e. under very light assumptions.
   We actually don't need a lot of context size to outperform CALIC